dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_min_vertex.rst

 Vertex Cover
 ============

 This example solves a few small examples of a known graph problem, *minimum vertex cover*.
+A
-A `vertex cover <https://en.wikipedia.org/wiki/Vertex_cover>`_ is a set of vertices such that each edge of the graph is incident with at least one vertex in the set.
+`vertex cover <https://en.wikipedia.org/wiki/Vertex_cover>`_ is a set of vertices such that each edge of the graph is incident with at least one vertex in the set.
 A minimum vertex cover is the vertex cover of smallest size.

-The purpose of this example is to help a new user to submit a problem to a D-Wave system using Ocean tools with little configuration or coding.
+The purpose of this example is to help a new user to submit a problem to a
+|dwave_short| quantum computer using :ref:`Ocean software <index_ocean_sdk>`
+with little configuration or coding.
 Other examples demonstrate more advanced steps that might be needed for complex problems.

 Example Requirements
 ====================

-.. include:: hybrid_solver_service.rst
+.. include:: ../shared/examples.rst
-  :start-after: example-requirements-start-marker
+    :start-after: start_requirements
-  :end-before: example-requirements-end-marker
+    :end-before: end_requirements

 Solution Steps
 ==============

+.. |workflow_section| replace:: :ref:`qpu_workflow`

-.. include:: hybrid_solver_service.rst
+.. include:: ../shared/examples.rst
-  :start-after: example-steps-start-marker
+    :start-after: start_standard_steps
-  :end-before: example-steps-end-marker
+    :end-before: end_standard_steps

 In this example, a function in Ocean software handles both steps.
 Our task is mainly to select the sampler used to solve the problem.